 Revise Line 11 on Page 132 as follows:

-The Message Control field value (within the Message ID field) shall be zero, one or two.
-This value determines the formatting of the Message Content field.
+The Message Control field value (within the Message ID field) determines the formatting of the Message Content field.

 Revise Line 17 on Page 132 as follows:

-When the Message Control field value (within the Message ID field) is 0x10, the Message Content field shall be formatted as shown in Figure 117.
+When the Message Control field value (within the Message ID field) is one, the Message Content field shall be formatted as shown in Figure 117.